cybertanyellow/mini-redis/README.md

 The primary goal of this project is teaching Tokio.
 Doing this requires a project with a wide range of features with a focus on implementation simplicity.
-Redis, an in-memory database, provides a wide range of features and uses a simple wire protocol.
+Redis, an in-memory cache, provides a wide range of features and uses a simple wire protocol.
 The wide range of features allows demonstrating many Tokio patterns in a "real world" context.